anywallsocket/Professional-Projects/HI-ENTROPY-SO/README.md

   <img width="400" height="400" src="MAE_F.png">
 </p>

-This program also implements genetic inheritance, meaning structures generated in iteration i>0 are initialized by structures generated in iteration i-1.
+This program also implements genetic inheritance, <br>
+meaning structures generated in iteration i>0 are initialized by structures generated in iteration i-1.